 Despite having one of the smallest budgets in the division last season, Askey guided the Silkmen to a remarkable promotion into the Football League.
 His side won the title with a tally of 92 points, and he was given the freedom of Macclesfield in May 2018.

-Following a short spell at League One Shrewsbury Town earlier this season, the 54-year-old now joins the Valiants and he will be determined to steer the club up the Sky Bet League Two table.
+Following a short spell at League One Shrewsbury Town earlier this season, the 54-year-old now joined the Valiants in February 2019 and successfull steered the club clear of relegation.
+He will be hoping the Valiants can build on the momentum of the new era under the new owners and lift the club up the table.